 If your problem is from your neighbor above you, then you have some options if you have drop ceilings.
 Ceiling tile barriers and replacing your ceiling tiles with acoustic ceiling tiles will help reduce that noise.
 And if you have an incredible knack for design or have the budget for a designer, you can look into fabric treatments.
 There are designers that fill rooms and drape fabrics from ceilings creating warm effects.
 It’s an option, however not for all of us.

 So let’s now look at the resources around you that should be implemented along with any other noise control method we suggest… let’s look for natural and household solutions…

 These will help for all scenarios… Plants!
-If you happen to be on ground floor, then planting larger bushes and such materials along the perimeter of your yards will certainly help absorb noise.
+If you happen to be on the ground floor, then planting larger bushes and such materials along the perimeter of your yards will certainly help absorb noise.
 On balconies, some big leafy potted plants will aid in your noise battle.
 Another surprising thing is area rugs and tapestries on the wall or creatively suspended from the ceilings.
 Remember, if noise hits surfaces and bounces around, the more soft surfaces it hits means the noise energy dissipates faster!
-Not only are you treating your noise problem, but you’ll improve privacy and overall acoustics in the room for conversations, music and so on.
+Not only are you treating your noise problem, but you’ll improve privacy and overall acoustics in the room for conversations, music, and so on.

-Along these lines, a layered approach may tackle or add to the noise control solutions above.
+Along these lines, a layered approach may tackle or add to the residential noise control solutions above.
 For example, by using one of the methods above on the exterior, you should also go to any home decorating store and look for the heaviest, thickest curtains they have available.
 Placing these on the inside of the doors will further muffle the sound.